NinevaStudios/nineva-docs/docs/ue-plugins/admob-unreal.md

 ### iOS14 App Transparency Tracking Dialog

-If you are using Funding Choices as your consent management solution you can trigger the ATT dialog when using the *Load And Show Consent Form* node.
+If you are using `Messaging & Privacy` (User Messaging Framework or UMP) as your consent management solution you can trigger the ATT dialog when using the *Load And Show Consent Form* node.
 If you are not using any consent managers use the following nodes to display the ATT dialog and get the authorization status from the user.

 ![](images/admob/ConsentATT.png)